 Don’t just walk through it, though.
 Get to know the inner workings of this gold-mining town.

-Hop aboard the Superstition Railroad the circles the town and learn how Goldfield came to life as well as what brought about its demise.
-It’s a quick 20-minute trip filled with historical information on this once thriving area.
+Hop aboard the Superstition Railroad, the circles the town, and learn how Goldfield came to life and what brought about its demise.
+It’s a quick 20-minute trip filled with historical information on this once-thriving area.

 If you want to see how gold is mined, descend into the Goldfield mine.
 This is the highlight of the trip, so don’t miss it.

-Tour operators show you what life was like back in the late 1800’s if you were in search of gold.
-It was dangerous and hard work, but people did it for the hope of something better.
+Tour operators show you what life was like back in the late 1800s if you search for gold.
+It was dangerous and hard work, but people did it in the hope of something better.

 Meander through Main Street once you complete those tours.
 The Apothecary has some native plant-based salves and medicines made right here in Goldfield.